civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** Before making a determination under section `82` or `83`, an authority must post on the Internet site a notice that indicates that it intends to make such a determination and that invites the public to provide comments respecting that determination.

-  **(2)** No sooner than **30** days after the day on which it posts the notice referred to in subsection (1), the authority must post on the Internet site a notice of its determination, including any mitigation measures that it took into account in making the determination.
+  **(2)** No sooner than 30 days after the day on which it posts the notice referred to in subsection (1), the authority must post on the Internet site a notice of its determination, including any mitigation measures that it took into account in making the determination.

 ### Section 87

-**The Minister** may, **by order**, designate a physical activity, or a class of physical activities, carried out on federal lands or outside Canada that is not in relation to a physical work and is not a designated project, but that, in the **Minister's** opinion, may cause significant adverse environmental effects.
+The Minister may, by order, designate a physical activity, or a class of physical activities, carried out on federal lands or outside Canada that is not in relation to a physical work and is not a designated project, but that, in the Minister's opinion, may cause significant adverse environmental effects.

 ### Section 88

-  **(1)** **The Minister** may, **by order**, designate a class of projects if, in **the Minister's** opinion, the carrying out of a project that is a part of the class will cause only insignificant adverse environmental effects.
+  **(1)** The Minister may, by order, designate a class of projects if, in the Minister's opinion, the carrying out of a project that is a part of the class will cause only insignificant adverse environmental effects.

   **(2)** Sections `82` and `83` do not apply to an authority in respect of a project that is part of a class of projects that is designated under subsection (1).

 ### Section 89

-  **(1)** **If the Minister** intends to designate a physical activity, or a class of physical activities, under section 87 or a class of projects under subsection 88(1), **the Agency** must post on the Internet site a notice that invites the public to provide comments respecting the designation within 30 days after the day on which the notice is posted.
+  **(1)** If the Minister intends to designate a physical activity, or a class of physical activities, under section 87 or a class of projects under subsection 88(1), the Agency must post on the Internet site a notice that invites the public to provide comments respecting the designation within 30 days after the day on which the notice is posted.

-  **(2)** The **Minister** must consider any comments received from the public in deciding whether to make the designation.
+  **(2)** The Minister must consider any comments received from the public in deciding whether to make the designation.

-  **(3)** **If the Minister** designates a physical activity, or a class of physical activities, under section 87 or a class of projects under subsection 88(1), **the Agency** must post on the Internet site a notice that includes a description of the physical activity, the class of physical activities or the class of projects, as the case may be, and **the Minister's** reasons for making the designation.
+  **(3)** If the Minister designates a physical activity, or a class of physical activities, under section 87 or a class of projects under subsection 88(1), the Agency must post on the Internet site a notice that includes a description of the physical activity, the class of physical activities or the class of projects, as the case may be, and the Minister's reasons for making the designation.

 ### Section 90